Nepali Language : Learn Basic Nepali Words That are Most Used in Nepal

 To provide your own address:

-To make people aware about your place of dwelling you got to say (mero ghara ……. ho).
+To make people aware of your place of dwelling you got to say (mero ghara ……. ho).

 Pleased to meet you: